- The Howey Test for securities has been used by the Securities and Exchange Commission since 1946

 Is Change in the Air?

 Many cryptocurrency proponents have argued that the Howey test does not fit well with digital assets, as they straddle the four prongs of the test and therefore cannot be judged in the same way.
 Many security token offerings (STOs) have been massively delayed or failed to get off the ground at all because they were not able to get regulatory clarification, leading to many simply blocking investors from countries that have such laws in place from contributing.
-In an attempt to change this, two congressmen have tabled the Token Taxonomy Act, which seeks to separate digital assets from existing securities and instead legally define ‘digital tokens’, arguing that an 85-year-old test cannot possibly suit such a complex, contemporary asset such as cryptocurrencies.
+In an attempt to change this, two congressmen tabled the Token Taxonomy Act in 2019, which seeks to separate digital assets from existing securities and instead legally define ‘digital tokens’, arguing that an 85-year-old test cannot possibly suit such a complex, contemporary asset such as cryptocurrencies.